Nessi-datatool/nessi/test_data/README.md

 ### rules/test_rules.yaml

 This YAML file contains sample validation rules used for testing the rule engine in Nessi.dev.
-It includes examples of regex and enum validation rules that are used by the test suite to verify the correct functioning of the rule validation system.
+It includes examples of regex, enum, length, and date format validation rules that are used by the test suite to verify the correct functioning of the rule validation system.

+### test_rules.yaml

+This YAML file in the root test_data directory contains a simplified set of test rules used by the quality rules tests.
+It includes basic validation rules for testing the YAML loader functionality without requiring the full rule set.

 ### rca/sample_anomaly.json